lh728/0-to-1-Microservices-Distributed-E-commerce-System-Template/README.md

   npm install
   ```

-  **Another solution is to change Node.js to version 12.13.0, which requires no modifications.
-This version is highly recommended.**
+  <span style="background-color:yellow;">**Another solution is to change Node.js to version 12.13.0, which requires no modifications.
+This version is highly recommended.**</span>

 - Note that after the front-end is launched, it is necessary to modify the directory file `/static/config/index.js` with the statement `window.SITE_CONFIG['baseUrl'] = 'local API interface request address';`.